-10. What is the registration process?
+10. What is the application process?

-Applicants can fill out the registration form and choose the weeks they are available to volunteer as the art instructor.
-Applications are processed in the order their online registrations are received.
+Applicants can fill out the application form and choose the weeks they are available to volunteer as the art instructor.
+Applications are processed in the order their online applications are received.
 Whether a new or returning volunteer, once admitted into the program, all the information needed to participate is emailed at a later date.